A class of C*-algebraic locally compact quantum groupoids Part II: Main theory: Abstract

 \section{Abstract}

-This is Part~II in our multi-part series of papers developing the theory of a class of locally compact quantum groupoids, based on the purely algebraic notion of weak multiplier Hopf algebras.
-Definition was given in Part~I. The existence of a certain canonical idempotent element $E$ plays a central role.
+This is Part~II in our multi-part series of papers developing the theory of a subclass of locally compact quantum groupoids ({\em quantum groupoids of separable type\/}), based on the purely algebraic notion of weak multiplier Hopf algebras.
+The definition was given in Part~I. The existence of a certain canonical idempotent element $E$ plays a central role.
 In this Part~II, we develop the main theory, discussing the structure of our quantum groupoids.
 We will construct from the defining axioms the right/left regular representations and the antipode map.

 {\sc Introduction.}